theprojectsomething/cloudflare-stream/README.md

 ##### apiOptions.type?: String

-If included must be either 'embed' or 'preview'.
+If included 'embed' or 'preview' are currently available.

 ##### apiOptions.method?: String